amitkparekh/CoGeLoT/README.md

 ### Batch files with the commands I ran on SLURM

 It is very unlikely that I ran things in a tmux session and just stared at it.
 I don't like copy-pasting hundreds of commands.
 As experiments were often run on a compute cluster, I ran commands with SLURM.
 You can find these contained batch files in `./scripts/slurm/`.
 These were made for my system, so some adjustments are likely going to be needed, but I'm hoping it's obvious and not too complicated!

+## History

+### How I created the dataset

+The raw data was downloaded from VIMA.
+Each instance is a folder of multiple files.
+So that things can be run quickly, the dataset was loaded and parsed with Pydantic, and then converted into a [HF dataset](https://huggingface.co/datasets/amitkparekh/vima).
+There are unit tests showing how this was done in `tests/test_dataset_creation.py`.

+There were some errors when doing it all in one step, so the dataset creation needs to be done in two steps.
+First, the raw data is parsed and pickled into individual files because this takes the longest to do.
+Then, these files are loaded and converted into a HF dataset.

+The raw dataset is aronud 712GB.

+### Tokenising the instances, ready for modelling

+To make loading data efficient when modelling, all the instances were tokenized in advanced.
+Similarly, this is also available on HF, as a different config name.